McCarthy says "I'll survive" after Gaetz says effort is underway to oust him as speaker

 "I do intend to file a motion to vacate against Speaker McCarthy this week," Gaetz told CNN's "State of the Union" on Sunday.
 "I think we need to rip off the Band-Aid.
 I think we need to move on with new leadership that can be trustworthy."

-McCarthy defended his handling of the short-term measure and dared his detractors to "bring it."
+McCarthy defended his handling of the short-term measure and dared his detractors to "bring it on."

 McCarthy cut a deal with conservatives in January as he sought to gain enough support to become speaker that allows a single member of the House to force a vote to oust him.
 The deal helped pave the way for McCarthy to be elected speaker after a grueling four days and 15 rounds of voting.